mdio49/nes-emulator/README.md

 # NES Emulator
 An NES emulator written in C, developed for educational purposes.
 Code is written for clarity and understanding rather than performance and cycle-perfect accuracy.
+Currently only has proper support for NTSC ROMs, however PAL ROMs are still playable.

 ## Compilation Instructions
 The emulator must be compiled from source, which requires `gcc` and `make` to be available on your platform.
 Has only been tested on a Windows 10 PC but it should work on other platforms.